jankazil/madis-data/README.md

 The detailed workflow is documented in the [HowTo](https://github.com/jankazil/madis-data/blob/main/notebooks/HowTo.ipynb) Jupyter notebook.
 The notebook performs the following tasks:

-1. download Mesonet surface observations data files for January 2026 from the MADIS archive,
+1. download Metar surface observations data files for January 2026 from the MADIS archive,
 2. extract January 2026 data for stations in the state of Colorado of the following observables:
     - 2 m temperature,
     - 2 m dewpoint temperature,
     - 10 m west-east and south-north wind speed,
-    - solar radiation
 3. save the extracted data in a s netCDF file,
 4. interpolate the data to full-hourly time series,
 5. save the full-hourly time series in a netCDF file,